abnegate/simpleml/README.md

 # SimpleML
 ### Simplifies machine learning by combining multiple analysis methods into one easy to use interface.

-Using ML can be a pain in the ass to set up, with a lot of boiler plate and additional camera code required.
+Using ML can be a pain to set up, with a lot of boiler plate and additional camera code required.
 With SimpleML you just need to choose what you want to detect, and detect it.

 ## Support
 Currently supported kits: